 An added bonus of electric furnaces is they offer a low risk option especially compared to a gas furnace.
 With an electric furnace, you never need to worry about potentially dangerous carbon monoxide leaks the way you do with a gas furnace.

 Electric furnaces are low on maintenance needs.
 With a scheduled annual check-up by an HVAC professional yearly, or as recommended by the manufacturer, your furnace will keep going strong.

-Tips for Electric Furnace Maintenance
+Electric Furnace Maintenance

 Along with scheduled visits from a pro, there are several steps you need to take to ensure the system operates at top peak.
 Your electric furnace works hard to funnel air from every room in the house and needs proper maintenance.
 Follow these simple steps to a dust, dirt, and dander free system.

 - Before doing anything, turn off the power and unplug the system.
 Never work on the system while electricity is running through the system.